Thomas & Friends: Sodor's Legend of the Lost Treasure: Box office

 The film grossed in the UK, in Hong Kong and in China for a total of $3,472,917 worldwide.

 Critical response

 Andrew Pulver of The Guardian gave the film a 3/5 stating, "Like Tale of the Brave, Lost Treasure jams locomotive action together with a pop motif supposedly beloved of kids: Brave had dinosaurs, Treasure has pirates."
+Renee Schonfeld of Common Sense Media gave it two out of five stars, writing that it has "more suspense, peril, and potential scares than usual".